Free Motion Quilting- burning questions answered!

 Good Afternoon Geta,

-I thought that probably there are other beginning quilters that have the same questions, so here is the questions and the answers!
+I figured other beginner quilters might have the same questions, so I’ve put together the questions and answers to help you out.

-1. For quilting, what foot do you most frequently use?
+1. For quilting, what foot do you use most often?

-I use the free motion quilting foot (also known as the hopping foot or the darning foot).
+I use the free-motion quilting foot (also known as the hopping foot or darning foot).

-Many of you probably already know: I love free motion quilting more than walking foot quilting.
-I use it probably on 95% of my quilts.
+Many of you probably already know this: I love free-motion quilting more than walking foot quilting.
+I use it on about 95% of my quilts!

-Just to demonstrate that anyone can FMQ, here is what my husband sewed when he first touched my speedy industrial sewing machine!
-If he did it, anyone can do it!
+Just to prove that anyone can do it, here’s what my husband stitched the very first time he touched my speedy industrial machine!
+If he can do it, so can you!

 Why I love free motion quilting so much?
 Because it gives you freedom to sew ANY quilt motif IN RECORD TIME!